Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock catalog

 Compact DM objects may comprise part or all of the DM abundance and thus produce transient astrometric lensing signals in \textit{Gaia} DR4.
-A non-detection would set constraints on the fraction of dark matter composed of such compact objects (e.g.~PBHs) as a function of their mass.
-Here, we only consider point-like sources, specifically lens objects whose scale radius is smaller than their Einstein radius:
+A non-detection would set constraints on the fraction of DM composed of such compact objects (e.g.~PBHs) as a function of their mass.
+Here, we only consider point-like sources, specifically lens objects with scale radii smaller than their Einstein radius

 (In appendix~\ref{sec:extended}, we discuss the limitations on detecting lensing events from lenses with extended density profiles.)
-We assume that the DM in the Milky Way follows a Navarro–Frenk–White (NFW) profile \cite{NFW} with a scale radius $R_s = 18~$kpc and a local DM density $\rho_\odot = 10^{-2}M_\odot/\text{pc}^3$:
+We assume that the DM distribution in the MW follows a Navarro–Frenk–White (NFW) profile \cite{NFW} with a fiducial scale radius $R_s = 18~$kpc and a local DM density $\rho_\odot = 10^{-2}M_\odot/\text{pc}^3$ \cite{McMillan_2016}

-and that the DM has a Gaussian velocity distribution:
+and that the DM has a Gaussian velocity distribution

 where $\sigma_\text{DM} = 166~$km/s.
 The surface mass density of DM across the sky is shown in figure~\ref{fig:BH_abundance}.
-With these parameters, there is roughly $7.0\times10^{10} \, M_\odot$ of DM mass within a 13~kpc radius around the Sun, corresponding to the 99th percentile of the stellar distances in our mock \textit{Gaia} DR4 catalog (based on EDR3).
+With these parameters, there is roughly $7.0\times10^{10} \, M_\odot$ of DM mass within a 13~kpc radius around the solar system, corresponding to the 99th percentile of the stellar distances in our mock \textit{Gaia} DR4 catalog (based on EDR3).